Presentations of Galois groups of maximal extensions with restricted ramification: Exceptional cases

 \section{Exceptional cases}

-We will discuss the cases that are not covered by the Liu-Wood-Zureick-Brown conjecture, using the techniques developed in this paper.
+We will discuss the cases that are not covered by the Liu--Wood--Zureick-Brown conjecture, using the techniques developed in this paper.
 In this section, the base field $Q$ can be any global field.
 If $Q$ is a number field, we denote $r_1$ and $r_2$ the numbers of the real embeddings and the complex embeddings of $Q$ respectively.